-In the plucked string embodiment, the modification is implemented, for example, as a simple addition and binary shift (divide-by-two) of data stored in a wavetable.
+M=duration of initial excitation ("pluck") in samples d= probability of modification ("decay probability") In the plucked string embodiment, the modification is implemented, for example, as a simple addition and binary shift (divide-by-two) of data stored in a wavetable.
 The location of data in the wavetable, in one digital memory embodiment, is determined by memory address pointers.
-A Read Pointer specifies the location of the delayed sample, y{n-N} .
-A "Read Pointer + 1" is offset from the Read Pointer by one and specifies the location of the delayed sample $y{n-(N+1)}$.
-The modified value, y_n , is stored into the wavetable at a location specified by a Write Pointer.
-The Write Pointer is offset from the Read Pointer by the pitch delay N.
+A Read Pointer specifies the location of the delayed sample, $y{n-N}$ .
+A "Read Pointer+1" is offset from the Read Pointer by one and specifies the location of the delayed sample $y{n-(N+1)}$ .
+The modified value, $y_n$ , is stored into the wavetable at a location specified by a Write Pointer.
+The Write Pointer is offset from the Read Pointer by the pitch number, N.

-In a multi-voice embodiment, the pitch delay N is typically different for each voice.
+In a multi-voice embodiment, the pitch number, N, is typically different for each voice.
 A Read Pointer and a Write Pointer are determined for each voice.